pytorch/serve/examples/pt2/torchao/quantization/README.md

 ## torchao Affine Quantization

-Affine Quantization refers to the type of quantization that maps from high precision floating point numbers to quantized numbers (low precision integer or floating point dtype) with an affine transformation.
-You can find addtional details [here](https://github.com/pytorch/ao/blob/main/torchao/quantization/README.md#affine-quantization) In the example below, we use `int8_weight_only` quantization
+Affine Quantization refers to the type of quantization that maps from high precision floating point numbers to quantized numbers (low precision integer or floating point dtype) with an Affine transformation.
+You can find additional details [here](https://github.com/pytorch/ao/blob/main/torchao/quantization/README.md#affine-quantization) In the example below, we use `int8_weight_only` quantization

 In this example , we use the following config